 Regulatory Enforcement of ERRC Increasing

-The last couple of years have seen a significant change in attitudes toward ERRC.
+The last couple of years have seen a significant change in attitude toward ERRC.
 Several areas around the country – most notably in California and Florida – have begun enforcing the regulation and eliminating exclusions that effectively allowed areas to skirt the code.
 It is a trend that is continuing on to many major cities across the country.
 One of the factors that is contributing to the movement in enforcement is an evolution in regulation.
 Newer codes are far more specific than the original, giving AHJs a much clearer idea on what needs to be done and how they should handle enforcement.

 Interestingly, some municipalities, such as in Metro Atlanta, are even broadening the ERRC scope and now requiring it on some existing buildings.
 Given this dramatic shift, we will surely see more widespread adoption in the coming months and years.